ecoscape-earth/ecoscape-layers/README.md

 - `refine_list`: list of map codes for which the corresponding pixels should be considered habitat.
 This is provided as an alternative to refine_method, which offers limited options.
 This overrides refine_method if both refine_method and refine_list are specified.

 ## Known issues

-- The eBird and IUCN Red List scientific names do not match for certain bird species, such as the white-headed woodpecker (eBird code: `whhwoo`).
-As the IUCN Red List API only accepts scientific names for its API queries, if this occurs for a bird species, the 6-letter eBird species code for the species must be manually matched to the corresponding scientific name from the IUCN Red List.

 - Migratory bird species and bird species with seasonal ranges are currently _not_ supported.